dfberry/dfberry.github.io/blog/2023-12-28-cloud-native-006-client-todo.md

     The `outputFile` keeps the output files out of the way.
 The `setupFiles` also keep the test setup files tucked away.

-3. The tests cover the following simple cases:

-    * renders form without error
-    * renders form with error
-    * renders button disabled
-    * renders button enabled
-    * accepts input text
-    * submit form by button
-    * submit form by keypress enter
-    * item component deletes item
-    * renders List with todos
-    * does not render List when todos is empty

-4. The hardest part about getting these tests to work was the TypeScript types for the testing library user events such as `await user.type(input, title)`.
+3. The hardest part about getting these tests to work was the TypeScript types for the testing library user events such as `await user.type(input, title)`.
 The test setup and utility files helped with that.
 If you run into this, make sure to restart your TS Server in Visual Studio Code as well.

     ```TypeScript
     // test/setup.ts
     import '@testing-library/jest-dom/vitest';
-    ```

-    ```TypeScript
     // test/utilities.ts
     import type { ReactElement } from 'react';
     import { render as renderComponent } from '@testing-library/react';